 The European Commission did a regulatory fitness and performance check (REFIT) on the EU legislation on pesticides and pesticides residues.
 The evaluation process consisted of different steps, such as a roadmap, an external study, as well as a consultation strategy with an online public consultation, focus groups, in-depth interview, case studies etc. in order to collect data and information.
-The European Commission adopted the final report, which outlines the main findings, on May 20, 2020 concluding the REFIT of the EU pesticide legislation.
+In the first half of 2019, the European Commission finalized the final report concluding the REFIT of the EU pesticide legislation, but it has not yet been released.

 In addition to the Commission's evaluation, the European Parliament formed a special Committee on Pesticides that investigated glyphosate and other pesticide products.
 Some of the recommendations from the PEST Committee's final report were also used in the final REFIT report.
 Official Controls

 Harmonized sampling methods are established for the official control of residues in and on products of plant and animal origin by Commission Directive 2002/63/EC.
-Commission Implementing Regulation 2020/585 outlines the latest version of the coordinated multi annual control program of the EU for pesticides residues, which requires Member States to take and analyze samples for product and pesticide residue combinations in food of plant and animal origin.
+Commission Implementing Regulation 2019/533 outlines the latest version of the coordinated multi annual control program of the EU for pesticides residues, which requires Member States to take and analyze samples for product and pesticide residue combinations in food of plant and animal origin.
 Annex I to the Regulation sets out the pesticide and product combinations to be monitored.
 Annex II sets out the number of samples that need to be taken for each combination.
-The Member States must submit results of the sample tests to the EU by August 31, 2022, 2023 and 2024 for samples tested in 2021, 2022 and 2023 respectively.
-For more information see the European Commission website: http://ec.europa.eu/food/plant/pesticides/max_residue_levels/enforcement/index_en.htm.
+The Member States must submit results of the sample tests to the EU by August 31, 2021, 2022 and 2023 for samples tested in 2020, 2021 and 2022 respectively.
+For more information see the European Commission website http://ec.europa.eu/food/plant/pesticides/max_residue_levels/enforcement/index_en.htm.